Mission

 Vision

-Island Liaison represents 7 different elements of various Micronesian cultures.
-Coming together in the plumeria flower, with a traditional sailing vessel in the center, shown clockwise are:
+Thus, the original logo represents 7 different elements of various Micronesian cultures.
+Coming together in the plumeria flower, with a traditional sailing vessel in the center, shown clockwise are the Bai, Rai/Fei, Love Sticks, Dance Paddles, Navigational Stick Chart, and Latte Stone.

 - Bai from the Republic of Palau: a community meeting house in the village center used by governing elders.